ryanwilsond/belte/.github/pull_request_template.md

 - [ ] My changes generate no new warnings
 - [ ] I have added tests that prove my fix is effective or that my feature works
 - [ ] New and existing unit tests pass locally with my changes
-- [ ] I updated the error resource docs (e.g. src/Buckle/Buckle/Resources/ErrorDescriptionsBU.txt) if any new errors or warnings were added
+- [ ] I updated the error resource docs (e.g. [src/Buckle/Compiler/Resources/ErrorDescriptionsBU.txt](../src/Buckle/Compiler/Resources/ErrorDescriptionsBU.txt)) if any new errors or warnings were added
-- [ ] I have added a test case to the [diagnostics tests](../src/Buckle/Buckle.Tests/Diagnostics/DiagnosticTests.cs) if any new errors or warnings were added
+- [ ] I have added a test case(s) to the diagnostics tests (e.g. [src/Buckle/Compiler.Tests/Diagnostics/DiagnosticTests.cs](../src/Buckle/Compiler.Tests/Diagnostics/DiagnosticTests.cs)) if any new errors or warnings were added

 **If no new syntax was added delete this section:**

-- [ ] I added my new syntax to [Syntax.xml file](../src/Buckle/Buckle/CodeAnalysis/Syntax/Syntax.xml)
+Make sure to update each of the following places to support your new syntax.
+Please delete items that are not relevant.

-- [ ] I updated the SyntaxFactory class (create a partial inside the new syntax source file)
+- [ ] I added my new syntax to [Syntax.xml](../src/Buckle/Compiler/CodeAnalysis/Syntax/Syntax.xml) file
-- [ ] I updated the Lexer class (if applicable)
+- [ ] I updated the Lexer class
 - [ ] I updated the Parser class
 - [ ] I updated the Binder class
 - [ ] I updated the Lowerer class
-- [ ] I updated the Optimizer class (if applicable)
+- [ ] I updated the Optimizer class
 - [ ] I updated the Expander class
 - [ ] I updated the DisplayText class
 - [ ] I updated the Evaluator class
 - [ ] I updated the CSharpEmitter class
-- [ ] I updated the ILEmitter class
+~~I updated the ILEmitter class~~ (Temporarily not required)